 If you are ready to start using VoIP here is a basic setup checklist that you can use as inspiration:

-• Computer or laptop (to use browser-based calling or softphone apps)
+- Computer or laptop (to use browser-based calling and/or connected apps)

-Smartphone or tablet (to make/receive calls on the go)
+- Smartphone or tablet, if remote (to make/receive calls on the go)

-You’ll need access to a VoIP platform.
-One such platform is PBX.IM.
+You’ll need access to a VoIP software.
+One such service is PBX.IM.

 There you can:

-• Use our browser app, desktop softphone, or mobile app depending on your setup
+- Use our browser app, desktop software, or mobile app depending on your setup

-If you want to give it a try and start making calls in just a few minutes create your free PBX.IM account here
+If you want to give it a try and start making calls in just a few minutes!
+No credit card required.

 Is VoIP Right for Your Business?